 The development and implementation system of the Six-Sigma program:

 The Six-sigma process follows a sequence of stages when carried out in an organization.
-This project has a special value target that reduces cycle time, pollution, costs, and increases customer satisfaction and company profits.
+Finally, the project has a special value target that reduces cycle time, pollution, costs, and increases customer satisfaction and company profits.

 The example of the top-ranked company that practices the six-sigma process: